19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 How to get there: You can take the bus from Seville to Minas de Riotinto which takes 2 hours.
 By car, it takes 1 hour and 15 minutes, and parking in the streets is easy to find.

-Rio Tinto is one of the most unique day trips from Seville
+The red river of Rio Tinto with orange rocks popping up from the water.
+Rio Tinto in Huelva Province in southern Spain is one of the most unique day trips from Seville.

 Grazalema

-The rest of the trails are free to hike without a permit and dogs are allowed to join.
-If you’re in for nature after spending a few days in the city, this is your place!
+The rest of the trails are free to hike without a permit, and dogs are allowed to join.
+If you’re up for some time in nature after spending a few days in the city, this is your place!

 How to get there: The easiest way to get to Grazalema on a day trip from Seville is by car.
 It takes about 1 hour and 40 minutes.
 There are free parking areas around the village or street parking.